aermolov/Portfolio-Digit-Recognition-With-ANN/README.md

 Accuracy for test set.
 Epoch 58: 9739 / 10000\
 Accuracy for test set.
 Epoch 59: 9735 / 10000*

+## Cost function and accuracy graphs are also attached

 To run the code
 - Download "main" notebook form this repository
 - Download the classical handwritten digits MNIST datasets from: